Hannah Berner: Career

 A 2024 New York Times feature about Berner quoted Whitney Cummings, who described Berner as "funny without the darkness and without hurting anybody".
+She released a comedy special, None of My Business, on Hulu in 2026.

-Berner became one of Variety's "Top 10 Comics to Watch" in 2023.
+Berner was named one of Varietys "Top 10 Comics to Watch" in 2023.
+She opened for Amy Poehler and Tina Fey's Restless Leg comedy tour in May 2025.
+Berner and DeSorbo will co-write and act in a scripted comedy series, developed by Netflix, and produced by Amy Poehler with Kay Cannon as co-writer and showrunner.

 Personal life

 In February 2021, Berner became engaged to Des Bishop, an Irish-American comedian.
 They married at Bishop's home in The Hamptons in New York State on May 13, 2022.

 She has a cat named Butter.
 Compared to the competitive environment she experienced as a nationally ranked teen tennis player, Berner described the pressures of standup as "like being at after-school arts and crafts".